Peter Moylan: Return to Atlanta Braves

 On 5 March 2015 Moylan signed a two-year minor league deal with the Braves that included a spring training invite for 2016.
 The deal also made Moylan a player/coach in the Braves minor leagues in 2015 as he rehabbed from his second Tommy John surgery.
 On 16 August 2015, Moylan's contract was selected by the Braves after posting a 3.14 ERA and six saves in 27 games in AAA Gwinnett.
 On the same day, Moylan made his first major league appearance since 2013.

 Kansas City Royals

 On 23 January 2016, the Kansas City Royals signed Moylan to a minor-league deal.

 He was released by the Royals on 28 March, and re-signed two days later.

 On 17 February 2017, the Kansas City Royals re-signed Moylan to a minor-league deal.

 He joined the Melbourne Aces of the Australian Baseball League as a pitching coach for the winter season after the 2017 season.

 Third stint with Braves

 Moylan re-signed with the Atlanta Braves on a one-year contract on 19 February 2018.
-On 28 February 2019, he retired from Major League Baseball.
+On 28 February 2019, he retired from Major League Baseball at the age of 39.